 As disclosed in our current report on Form 8-K filed with the SEC on March 14, 2016, management and our Audit Committee undertook and completed a process to review the appointment of the Company's independent registered public accounting firm for the year ending December 31, 2016.
-The Audit Committee invited several firms to participate in this process, including Ernst & Young LLP ("EY"), the Company's independent registered accounting firm since the Separation.
-As a result of this process and following careful deliberation, on March 9, 2016, the Audit Committee approved the engagement of Grant Thornton LLP ("Grant Thornton") as the Company's independent registered public accounting firm for the year ending December 31, 2016, and dismissed EY from that role.
+The Audit Committee invited several firms to participate in this process, including Ernst & Young LLP ("EY"), the Company's independent registered accounting firm since our 2014 spinoff of the Company from it's former parent, Rayonier Inc. As a result of this process and following careful deliberation, on March 9, 2016, the Audit Committee approved the engagement of Grant Thornton LLP ("Grant Thornton") as the Company's independent registered public accounting firm for the year ending December 31, 2016, and dismissed EY from that role.